 Jeffrey Rosen is a professor of law at The George Washington University and the legal affairs editor of The New Republic.
 His most recent book is The Supreme Court: The Personalities and Rivalries that Defined America.
 He also is the author of The Most Democratic Branch, The Naked Crowd, and The Unwanted Gaze.
 Rosen is a graduate of Harvard College, summa cum laude, Oxford University, where he was a Marshall Scholar, and Yale Law School.
 Professor Rosen's essays and commentaries have appeared in the New York Times Magazine, The Atlantic Monthly, on National Public Radio, and in The New Yorker, where he has been a staff writer.
 The Chicago Tribune named him one of the 10 best magazine journalists in America and the L.A.
 Times called him, "the nation's most widely read and influential legal commentator."

-Brian A. Sun - Los Angeles, CA
+Elizabeth R. Yang - Los Angeles, CA